Duality, extreme points and hulls for noncommutative partial convexity: Categorical duality

 By Remark~\ref{r:4.3}, a finite-dimensional operator system determined by the tuple $A\in\mathbb{S}^\gv_{\cH}$ gives rise to the compact matrix convex set $\cD_A^\circ.$ In Theorem~\ref{th:find} below we see that $\cD_A^\circ$ is isomorphic, as a matrix convex set, to $\UCP(\cR).$ Let $\widecheck{\cR}=\cD_A^\circ.$ {$\widecheck{\cR}$}

-The matrix state space $\UCP(\cR)$ of the operator system $\cR=\spann\{I_\cH,A_1,\dots,A_\gv\}$ is naturally identified with the (joint) \df{matrix range} $W(A) =(W_n(A))_n$ of the tuple $A=(A_1,\dots,A_{\gv})\in \mathbb{S}_\cH^{\gv}$ (cf. \cite{Far93, LLPS18}) defined by
+The matrix state space $\UCP(\cR)$ of the operator system $\cR=\spann\{I_\cH,A_1,\dots,A_\gv\}$ is naturally identified with the (joint) \df{matrix range} $W(A) =(W_n(A))_n$ of the tuple $A=(A_1,\dots,A_{\gv})\in \mathbb{S}_\cH^{\gv}$ \CB{(cf. \cite{A2, Far93, DDOSS17, LLPS18})} defined by

 The matrix range $W(A)$ is easily seen to be matrix convex.
 In fact, assuming $\cD_A$ is bounded, the matrix range is another description of the polar dual $\cD_A^\circ$ of $\cD_A.$ For the reader's convenience the presentation that follows includes a proof of this fact.
 See Proposition~\ref{p:Rcheck-WA}.
-It follows from the work of Arveson \cite{A2} that any compact matrix convex set in $\C$ is matrix affinely homeomorphic to the matrix range of a bounded operator on a separable Hilbert space.
-Theorem \ref{th:find} thus extends this result to the case of a compact matrix convex set in $\C^\gv$ for any $\gv \in \N.$\looseness=-1
+It follows from the work of Arveson \cite{A2} that any compact matrix convex set in $\C$ is matrix affinely homeomorphic to the matrix range of a bounded operator on a separable Hilbert space. {\CCBB An extension of this result to the case of a compact matrix convex set in $\C^\gv$ for $\gv \in \N$ is \cite[Proposition 3.5]{DDOSS17}.}\looseness=-1